mroyal/frontend/README.md

 # Frontend Templates and Mock Customer Data

-This repo contains a mock API server, which will serve data to your frontend app.
+This repo contains a mock API server, which will serve customers and HTML templates to your frontend app.

 ## Installation